Stanley Maude: Western Front

 In World War I, Maude first served in France.
-He was a staff officer with III Corps when, in October 1914, he was promoted to brigadier-general and given command of the 14th Brigade, part of the 5th Division.
-He was wounded in April 1915 and returned home to recover.
-He returned to France in May and, in June, he was promoted to major-general and transferred to command the 33rd Division, then still in training.
+He was a staff officer with III Corps when, in October 1914, he was promoted to the temporary rank of brigadier general and given command of the 14th Infantry Brigade, part of the 5th Division, in place of Brigadier General Stuart Peter Rolt.
+He was made a Companion of the Order of the Bath in February 1915 and was wounded in April and returned home to recover.

+He returned to France in May and, in June, he was promoted to major general and transferred to command the 33rd Division, a Kitchener's Army formation which was then still in training in Britain.

 Dardanelles

-In mid-August, however, Maude was instead given charge of the 13th Division in Suvla.
+In mid-August, however, Maude was instead given charge of the 13th (Western) Division in Suvla.
 The 13th suffered heavy casualties retreating from Suvla and landing and later evacuating from Helles before being shifted to Mesopotamia in March 1916.
 He was the last man evacuated from Suvla Bay.

-Mesopotamian Campaign
+Mesopotamia

-Maude arrived to catch the end of the British failure at the Siege of Kut where he was promoted to lieutenant-general, replacing General George Gorringe as commander of the newly dubbed Tigris Corps (III Indian Army Corps) in July 1916.
+Maude arrived to catch the end of the British failure at the Siege of Kut where he was promoted to temporary lieutenant general, replacing Lieutenant General G. F. Gorringe as commander of the newly dubbed Tigris Corps (III Indian Army Corps) in July 1916.
 Despite being instructed to do no more than hold the existing line, Maude set about to re-organising and re-supplying his mixed British and Indian forces.
 He was made commander of all Allied forces in Mesopotamia in late July 1916, replacing Sir Percy Lake.

-Further advances in Mesopotamia were ordered (18 September 1916) by politicians such as Curzon and Chamberlain and against the wishes of the CIGS Robertson.
-Liddell Hart later argued that Maude clearly "consciously or unconsciously" ignored his secret orders from Robertson not to attempt to take Baghdad.
+Further advances in Mesopotamia were ordered (18 September 1916) by politicians such as Curzon and Chamberlain and against the wishes of the Chief of the Imperial General Staff (CIGS) General "Wully" Robertson.
+Basil Liddell Hart later argued that Maude clearly "consciously or unconsciously" ignored his secret orders from Robertson not to attempt to take Baghdad.
 Robertson changed his mind when it seemed that the Russians might advance to Mosul, removing any Turkish threat to Mesopotamia, and authorised Maude to attack in December 1916.

 Given reinforcements and more equipment, Maude directed his force in a steady series of victories.
-Advancing up the Tigris and winning the battles of Mohammed Abdul Hassan, Hai and Dahra in January 1917, recapturing Kut in February 1917, he took Baghdad on 11 March 1917.
+Advancing up the Tigris and winning the battles of Mohammed Abdul Hassan, Hai and Dahra in January 1917, recapturing Kut in February 1917, he took Baghdad on 11 March 1917, shortly after his rank of lieutenant-general had been made permanent, "in recognition of his distinguished service in the field as Commander-in-Chief of the Forces in Mesopotamia".
 (He issued the Proclamation of Baghdad on 19 March.)
 From Baghdad, he launched the Samarrah Offensive and extended his operations to the Euphrates and Diyala rivers.